 Becoming Size Happy

-I used to be so concerned about my pants size.
-I use to cry in dressing rooms and do anything I could to get my body to look like what I thought a summer body was supposed to look like.
+For years, I was to be so concerned about my pants size.
+There were moments where I would cry in dressing rooms and do anything I could to get my body to look like what I thought a summer body was supposed to look like.
 I thought that you couldn’t be beautiful unless you were thin, and I thought I wasn’t allowed to wear certain things unless I was a smaller size.
 Swimsuit shopping always took a toll on my mental health.

 After years of senseless mental and physical abuse I caused myself, I can proudly say that I am size happy.
 There’s no emphasis on a number or label in a clothing tag.
 I’m just size happy.